 Now as the kids take care of these household tasks I just sit back, sip my tea, and enjoy scrolling through the morning news.

-But truthfully, it has been nice to pass some responsibility over to my kids (hello, packing their own school lunches!) and I love seeing them confidently contribute to the household.
+But truthfully, it has been nice to pass some responsibility over to my children (hello, packing their own school lunches!) and I love seeing them confidently contribute to the household.

-One key to being successful with kid’s chores is to get them in writing – then there’s no question about who’s responsible for what on a given day.
+One key to being successful with kids’ chores is to write them down – that way there’s no question about who’s responsible for what on a given day.